Treit/treit.github.io/_posts/2020/2020-3-12-StartingRustPart2.md

 000001d6`26adf0b4  61 39 39 34 64 37 35 61-37 33 34 2c 20 20 20 20  a994d75a734,
 {% endhighlight %}

 Clearly, it appears to be pointing into our original string, since we can see the expected whitespace and newlines following this.
-We can look a little bit behind this string and confrim that the original four spaces are there.
+We can look a little bit behind this string and confirm that the original four spaces are there.

 {% highlight text %}
 0:000> db 000001d6`26adf044-4